 5.5 Patients with Heart Failure

 Infliximab products have been associated with adverse outcomes in patients with heart failure, and INFLECTRA should be used in patients with heart failure only after consideration of other treatment options.
 The results of a randomized study evaluating the use of infliximab in patients with heart failure (NYHA Functional Class III/IV) suggested higher mortality in patients who received 10 mg/kg infliximab, and higher rates of cardiovascular adverse events at doses of 5 mg/kg and 10 mg/kg.
 There have been post-marketing reports of worsening heart failure, with and without identifiable precipitating factors, in patients taking infliximab.
 There have also been rare postmarketing reports of new onset heart failure, including heart failure in patients without known pre-existing cardiovascular disease.
 Some of these patients have been under 50 years of age.
-If a decision is made to administer INFLECTRA to patients with heart failure, they should be closely monitored during therapy, and INFLECTRA should be discontinued if new or worsening symptoms of heart failure appear [see Contraindications (4) and Adverse Reactions (6.1)].
+If a decision is made to administer INFLECTRA to patients with heart failure, they should be closely monitored during therapy, and INFLECTRA should be discontinued if new or worsening symptoms of heart failure appear [see Contraindications (4), Adverse Reactions (6.1)].

 5.6 Hematologic Reactions

 Cases of leukopenia, neutropenia, thrombocytopenia, and pancytopenia, some with a fatal outcome, have been reported in patients receiving infliximab products.
-The causal relationship to infliximab therapy remains unclear.
+The causal relationship to infliximab product therapy remains unclear.
 Although no high-risk group(s) has been identified, caution should be exercised in patients being treated with INFLECTRA who have ongoing or a history of significant hematologic abnormalities.
 All patients should be advised to seek immediate medical attention if they develop signs and symptoms suggestive of blood dyscrasias or infection (e.g., persistent fever) while on INFLECTRA.
 Discontinuation of INFLECTRA therapy should be considered in patients who develop significant hematologic abnormalities.

 Infliximab products have been associated with hypersensitivity reactions that vary in their time of onset and required hospitalization in some cases.
 Most hypersensitivity reactions, which include anaphylaxis, urticaria, dyspnea, and/or hypotension, have occurred during or within 2 hours of infusion.
 However, in some cases, serum sickness-like reactions have been observed in patients after initial therapy with infliximab products (i.e., as early as after the second dose), and when therapy with infliximab products was reinstituted following an extended period without treatment.
 Symptoms associated with these reactions include fever, rash, headache, sore throat, myalgias, polyarthralgias, hand and facial edema and/or dysphagia.
-These reactions were associated with a marked increase in antibodies to infliximab product, loss of detectable serum concentrations of infliximab products, and possible loss of drug efficacy.
+These reactions were associated with a marked increase in antibodies to infliximab products, loss of detectable serum concentrations of infliximab products, and possible loss of drug efficacy.

 INFLECTRA should be discontinued for severe hypersensitivity reactions.
 Medications for the treatment of hypersensitivity reactions (e.g., acetaminophen, antihistamines, corticosteroids and/or epinephrine) should be available for immediate use in the event of a reaction [see Adverse Reactions (6.1)].